uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/tractability.md

 {panel end}

-Trying out these figures you will likely have encountered the barrier between "tractable" and "intractable" problems.
+By trying out these figures you will likely have encountered the barrier between "tractable" and "intractable" problems.
 Algorithms that take \( n^2 \), \( n^3 \) or even \( n^4 \) time to solve a problem (such as sorting a list) aren't amazing, but at least with a fast enough computer and for the size of inputs we might reasonably encounter, we have a chance of running them within a human lifetime, and these are regarded as *tractable* .
 However, for algorithms that take \( 2^n \), \( 3^n \) or more steps, the amount of time taken can end up as billions of years even for fairly small problems, and using computers that are thousand times faster still doesn't help to solve much bigger problems.
 Such problems are regarded as *intractable* .
 Mathematically, the boundary between tractable and intractable is between a polynomial number of steps (polynomials are formulas made up of \( n^2 \), \( n^3 \), \( n^4 \) and so on), and an exponential number of steps (\( 2^n \), \( 3^n \), \( 4^n \), and so on).

-The two formulas \( n^2 \) and \( 2^n \) look very similar, but they are really massively different, and can mean a difference between a few seconds and many millennia for the program to finish.
+The two formulas \( n^2 \) and \( 2^n \) look very similar, but they are massively different, and can mean a difference between a few seconds and many millennia for the program to finish.
 The whole point of this chapter is to develop an awareness that there are many problems that we have tractable algorithms for, but there are also many that we haven't found any tractable algorithms for.
 It's very important to know about these, since it will be futile to try to write programs that are intractable, unless you are only going to be processing very small problems.